sgaunet/gini/README.md

 Available Commands:
-  completion  Generate the autocompletion script for the specified shell get         retrieve a key from an ini file help        Help about any command set         add/update key/value
+  completion  Generate the autocompletion script for the specified shell del         delete a key from an ini file delsection  delete all keys of a section get         retrieve a key from an ini file help        Help about any command set         add/update key/value